kakao/n2/docs/install.rst

 Python
 ------------------------------------------------------------------------------
-You can install using pip or install directly from source.
+You can install N2 using pip or directly from source.

 Install using pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The easiest way to install N2 is to use `pip`.
+The easiest way to install N2 is to use pip.
 This will automatically install Cython dependency.

 .. code:: bash